bezabu/bb-gp-pp4-part/README.md

 # Problem Archive & Resolution Tool

-Problem Archive & Resolution Tool (PART) is a website designed to make keeping track of maintenence tasks in a hospitality setting.
-Users can log defects, sort them into categories of their own choosing, provide new information (updates) when there are developements, and once the problem is resolved it is archived.
+Problem Archive & Resolution Tool (PART) is a website designed to make keeping track of maintenance tasks in a hospitality setting easier.
+Users can log defects, sort them into categories of their own choosing, provide new information (updates) when there are developments, and once the problem is resolved it is archived.

 The website can be accessed [here](https://bb-gp-pp4-part-07cc42d9a56e.herokuapp.com/)

 ![Mockup of the PART website on several different sized devices](static/images/mockup01.webp)

-It has been designed specifically with old buildings or facilities in mind, or where there may be a high turnover of staff, or where different shifts or roles within the business may not have existing ways of communicating the necesary easy fixes or workarounds that could save time and money.
+It has been designed specifically with old buildings or facilities in mind, or where there may be a high turnover of staff, or where different shifts or roles within the business may not have existing ways of communicating the necessary easy fixes or workarounds that could save time and money.
 I have experienced all of these problems at the cinema where I work.

+The way it works is analogous to a social media site; defects are posts on a specific problem, updates are comments where users can share their experience and track their progress in fixing the problem.
+Categories are equivalent to subjects and are customisable.

-The design is minimalist, emphasizing presentation and readability of information.
+The design is minimalist, emphasising presentation and readability of information.
 Colour is used to convey information.
 The images are uploaded by the users.
 Links to defects and updates are black by default, while pagination navigation links are blue.
 Button links are coloured so that the main action will be coloured blue, while other options will be coloured grey, or red in the case of the delete button.

 ## Readme Contents